Dn-Programming-Core-Management/Dn-Wiki/Dn-FT module format.md

 #### Notes

 - Information is based on `CFamiTrackerDoc::WriteBlock_Header()`, `CFamiTrackerDoc::ReadBlock_Sequences()` and [http://famitracker.com/wiki/index.php?title=FamiTracker_module#SEQUENCES](https://web.archive.org/web/20201124070633/http://famitracker.com/wiki/index.php?title=FamiTracker_module#SEQUENCES)
 - This stores 2A03 sequences.
+Most other sequences are similar to this format.
+- Before block version 5, release points and sequence settings were stored in the same array sequence.
 - Before block version 2, only 72 notes were defined.
 - in FamiTracker 0.5.0 beta 10, this is only saved when any sequences exist in the module.
 - in FamiTracker 0.5.0 beta 10, the sequence release point and setting has shifted back to version 4's place.